yoshuawuyts/vmd/README.md

  - `--window-autohidemenubar=true`: By default vmd always shows the menu bar.
    To hide it set this flag to `true`.
 The menu visibility can be toggled using the `Alt` key.
 Linux and Windows only.

- - `--ignorefrontmatter={format1, format2}`: By default vmd ignores `yaml` frontmatter.
-   You can configure it to ignore other formats supported by [remark-frontmatter](https://github.com/wooorm/remark-frontmatter).
+ - `--frontmatter-fromats=FORMATS`: A comma-separated list of Front Matter formats.
+By default only the YAML format is enabled.

 ## Configuration